Effective: April 1, 1999

 The following describes the recovery process to be followed by Shared Services regarding employee receivables, created as the result of the processing of employee regular pay and pay revisions.

-- All employee receivables less then $5.00 created in a given month are written-off once a month by Shared Services.
+- All employee receivables less than $10.00 created in a given month are written-off on a bi-weekly basis by Shared Services.

-- Receivables more than 10% of net regular pay but less than $2,000.00 are recovered by Shared Services at the minimum rate of 10% of regular net pay on a maximum of 10 pays starting on the employee’s next pay.
+- All employee receivables more than $2000.00 but less than $5,000.00 are recovered by Shared Services at a minimum rate of 10% of regular net pay on a maximum of 20 pays starting on the employee’s next pay.
 If one-time lump-sum payments are due to the employee during this period, receivables shall also be collected against these amounts.
-A written communication (a letter, an E-Mail or a note attached to the employee’s Notice of Deposit (NOD) is sent to the employee informing him/her of the nature of the receivable and the repayment schedule indicating the number of pays and the amount per pay.
+A written communication (a letter, an email) is sent to the employee informing him/her of the nature of the receivable and the repayment schedule indicating the number of pays and the amount per pay.